jeffhussmann/knock-knock/docs/visualization.md

 Click the name of a sample to open an [outcome browser](#Browser) for that sample in a new tab.

-## Browser
+## Length distribution browser

-Click a bracket to open a new panel zooming in on that frequency range.
+To further explore the diversity of sequence archictures present within each category, knock-knock produces interactive plots showing the distribution of amplicon lengths for each category, with the ability to pop up an example diagram for each observed length.
+These plots initially have a single panel that is maximally zoomed out on the y-axis.
+To see what is happening at lower frequency ranges, click on the bracket in the lower right corner to pop up a panel that zooms in on the bracketed range of the y-axis.
+(Repeat in the newly-created panel to zoom even further in.)
 Clicking an already-open bracket closes it (and all panels below it).

 ![](browser_zoom_demo.gif)

-Click the colored line next to an outcome category in the legend to focus on the category.
+To explore the outcomes that make up a particular outcome cateogry, click the colored line next to the outcome category in the legend of the appropriately-zoomed panel.
-This will highlight that outcome in the plot and make it so that hovering over lengths at which that outcome is observed pops up a diagram with an example of that outcome at that length.
+This will highlight that category in the plot, and dim all other categories.
+Once highlighted, hovering over lengths at which that category is observed pops up a diagram with an example of that outcome at that length.

 ![](browser_popovers_demo.gif)

 Although knock-knock was designed to analyze knock-in experiments, it can also be useful for exploring editing outcomes in other settings.
 As an example, here is data from an experiment in which a gene was cut with three guides within a few hundred nts of each other (vertical dashed lines in the single example outcome below) to drive efficient disruption of gene function by producing excision of the sequence between the cuts.
-The

 ![](no_donor_example.png)